Indonesian Car Brands

 Perkasa Logo

 From 1999 to 2004, PT Wahana Perkasa Auto Jaya produced commercial vehicles under the Perkasa brand.
 This family included buses and trucks used by the Indonesian army and police.
-About a hundred buses were sold to Saudi Arabia, so the car brand logo was known at home and in at least one other country.
-It consisted of a set of geometric shapes.
-The role of the base was performed by a vertical white oval, outlined along the edge with a black stripe.
-Against its background were three gray parallelograms arranged in a checkerboard pattern.
+About a hundred buses were sold to Saudi Arabia, so the brand’s logo was known in the homeland and at least one other country.
+It consisted of a set of geometric figures.
+The role of the base was a vertical white oval outlined along the edge with a black stripe.
+On its background were three gray parallelograms arranged in a staggered order.

 Tucuxi